simon-cybersec/weather-satellites/README.md

-# weather_satellites
+# Weather satellites
-Script for updating the weather satellites TLE's.
+Little bash script for updating the weather satellites TLE's.
 Used for the wxtoimg decoder.